We talked briefly about Valentinus last time.

 It is said that because there was nothing to think about, the One began to contemplate Itself, Its various aspects – Justice, Love, Wisdom, etc., – and these thoughts became the aeons.

 And so it is with us.
 Your every thought creates something, and you must live with that.
-So be careful what you think.
-Although you’re not Prior Source, you’re more powerful than you realise!
+So be careful what you think consistently, because while you are not Prior Source, you’re more powerful than you realise!

 There are no idle thoughts.
 All thinking produces form at some level.
 (ACIM T-2.V1.9:13).